From Heart-Healthy Lifestyles to Addressing Vitamin Deficiency, the Latest Research on Reducing Dementia Risk

 As recent research shows, a healthy lifestyle can help reduce risk of dementia — even for those already showing signs of it.
 Photo: Kiyoshi Hijiki

 A report released this past fall by the World Health Organization (WHO) had a rather sobering prediction: the number of people with dementia is projected to rise 40 per cent — from 55 million to 78 million — by 2030.

 And although aging is still the major risk factor, it’s worth noting that the agency reported so-called young-onset dementia — occurring in people under 65 — accounted for around 10 per cent of all dementia cases.

 Ominous outlook aside, the WHO did note that developing dementia isn’t inevitable, and risk factors can be reduced by controlling hypertension, diabetes, diet, depression, and the use of alcohol and tobacco, they said.

 Here, we look at more interventions, which research since has revealed, that may also help reduce risk.

 Researchers say they’ve found a link between vitamin D deficiency and dementia risk.

-In a study published last week by the American Journal of Clinical Nutrition, authors reported that participants (33,000, aged 37 to 73, in the U.K.) who had a genetically higher level of vitamin D (a concentration in the blood of 50 – 75.9 nmol/l) also had a decreased dementia risk, “with the odds of dementia decreasing with higher […] concentrations.”
+In a study published this past April by the American Journal of Clinical Nutrition, authors reported that participants (33,000, aged 37 to 73, in the U.K.) who had a genetically higher level of vitamin D (a concentration in the blood of 50 – 75.9 nmol/l) also had a decreased dementia risk, “with the odds of dementia decreasing with higher […] concentrations.”

 “In some contexts, where vitamin D deficiency is relatively common, our findings have important implications for dementia risks.
 Indeed, in this U.K. population we observed that up to 17 per cent of dementia cases might have been avoided by boosting vitamin D levels to be within a normal range,” Elina Hyppönen, senior investigator of the study and director of the Australian Centre for Precision Health at the University of South Australia, said in a press release.